-Almonds, spinach, cashews, peanuts, black beans, soybeans, avocado, potatoes, brown rice, yogurt, kidney beans and bananas are good sources of magnesium.
+Almonds, spinach, chard, cashews, peanuts, pumpkin seeds, black beans, soybeans, avocado, potatoes, brown rice, yogurt, kidney beans, bananas, figs, and dark chocolate.

 Obtaining the needed minerals via the food we eat is a chronic problem today.
 This is primarily due to our deficient soils and over processing and over cooking of our foods.
 Drinking ultra-purified water can also strip our body of these essential minerals.
 It is important to be aware of the fact that reverse osmosis and distilled water will actually act in reverse of what nature intended our water to do.
 Instead of being a mineral delivery system, the minerals are taken out of the water and this puts additional stress on the body tissue to compensate for the lack of minerals in the water.
 The minerals must then be taken from our healthy reserves in bone and muscle, thus leaving our system deficient and vulnerable.
 Replacement is essential!

 Information on this site is provided for informational purposes and is not meant to substitute for the advice provided by your own physician or other medical professional.
 You should not use the information contained herein for diagnosing or treating a health problem or disease.
 If you have or suspect that you have a medical problem, contact your health care provider.
 Information and statements regarding dietary supplements have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent any disease.